MicrosoftDocs/sql-docs/docs/reporting-services/reporting-services-features-supported-by-the-editions-of-sql-server-2016.md

 [!INCLUDE[ssrs-appliesto](../includes/ssrs-appliesto.md)] [!INCLUDE[ssrs-appliesto-2016-and-later](../includes/ssrs-appliesto-2016-and-later.md)] [!INCLUDE[ssrs-appliesto-pbirsi](../includes/ssrs-appliesto-pbirs.md)]

-This topic provides details of the SQL Server Reporting Services (SSRS) features that the different editions of SQL Server support.
+This topic explains the SQL Server Reporting Services (SSRS) features supported by the different editions of SQL Server.
 SQL Server Evaluation edition is available for a 180-day trial period.

  For the latest SQL Server release notes, see [SQL Server 2017 Release Notes](../sql-server/sql-server-2017-release-notes.md).
 For the latest information on what's new, see [What's new in SQL Server Reporting Services (SSRS)](~/reporting-services/what-s-new-in-sql-server-reporting-services-ssrs.md).